 Expand Your Consciousness.

-“The mind is the container for consciousness; you can only go insofar as the mind.”—
+“The mind is the container of consciousness; you can only go insofar as the mind.”—

 Consciousness, or "to be conscious" (aware) of something, is the primary tool used when navigating through life.
 However, how does this awareness "know" what it is perceiving if there is no understanding for this awareness to attach to?
 How is one able to know that what they are perceiving is actually, "really" there?
 Enter, the mind.